-One of the most common error in WordPress is the PHP memory limit error.
+One of the most common errors in WordPress is the PHP memory limit error.
 It happens when WordPress does not have enough memory to process a command.

-It is mostly caused by poorly written plugins which run a procedure until the installation is out of its memory.
+It is mostly caused by poorly written plugins that run a procedure until the installation is out of its memory.

 Since WordPress memory consumption will increase with the number of modifications, it means that the more plugins you install and activate, the more memory your WordPress website will needs.